Yale University campus

 Does Yale accept CBSE or ISC students?

 Yes.
-Yale accepts all Indian boards — CBSE, ISC, IB, Cambridge.
-Strong academic performance across Grades 9-12 is expected.
+Yale accepts all Indian boards including CBSE, ISC, IB, and Cambridge.

 Do Yale Masters programs require GRE?

-Varies by program.
-Some require GRE, some make it optional.
-Yale Law requires LSAT.
-Always check the specific department.
+Requirements vary by program.
+Some require GRE, some make it optional, some don't require it.
+Always check the specific department's requirements.

 Is GMAT required for Yale MBA (SOM)?

 Yale SOM accepts GMAT or GRE.
-SOM emphasizes purpose-driven leadership and mission alignment more than pure test scores.
-See: MBA Admissions Strategy.
+The school emphasizes purpose-driven leadership and mission alignment more than pure test scores.

 Is Yale better for humanities than STEM?

 Yale is particularly renowned for humanities, social sciences, law, and drama.
-But it also has strong STEM — especially physics, biomedical engineering, and computer science.
-The liberal arts approach means even STEM students get broad intellectual training.
+But it also has strong STEM programs — especially in physics, biomedical engineering, and computer science.
+Yale's liberal arts approach means even STEM students get broad intellectual training.

 What makes Yale SOM different from other MBA programs?

-SOM's motto is "educating leaders for business and society."
-It attracts mission-driven applicants interested in consulting, social impact, and cross-sector careers — not purely finance-focused candidates.
-Compare: Harvard HBS, LBS.
+Yale SOM's motto is 'educating leaders for business and society.'
+It attracts mission-driven applicants interested in consulting, social impact, global leadership, and cross-sector careers — not purely finance-focused candidates.
+The integrated curriculum and Yale's broader academic ecosystem are key differentiators.